Marmaduke (2010 film): Dogs and Cats

+Soundtrack

+The score for Marmaduke was composed and conducted by Christopher Lennertz.
+The album was released by Varèse Sarabande on January 1, 2010.

 Release

-Marmaduke was released on June 4, 2010, by 20th Century Fox to 3,213 theaters in the US.
+Marmaduke was released in the United States on June 4, 2010, by 20th Century Fox.
+This film was released on the same day as Get Him to the Greek and Killers.
 It was released on DVD and Blu-ray on August 31, 2010.

 Reception

 Box office

+Marmaduke grossed $33.7 million in the United States and $56.3 million in other territories for a worldwide total of $89.9 million against a production budget of $50 million.

-The film earned $3.4 million on opening day, landing in sixth place behind Sex and the City 2, Prince of Persia: The Sands of Time, Killers, Get Him to the Greek, and Shrek Forever After respectively.
-The film remained in sixth place over the weekend, with $11.6 million earned for a $3,608 average from 3,213 theaters.
-In its second weekend, it had a 48% decline to just over $6 million and descending to seventh place.
-The film closed on September 16, 2010, after grossing $33.6 million in the US and an additional $50.1 million overseas for a worldwide total of $83.8 million.
+The film earned $3.4 million on its opening day, and debuted to $11.6 million from 3,213 theaters in its opening weekend, finishing sixth behind Shrek Forever After, Get Him to the Greek, Killers, Prince of Persia: Sands of Time, and Sex and the City 2.
+In its second weekend, it grossed $6 million (dropping 48%), finishing in seventh.

 Critical response

 On the review aggregator website Rotten Tomatoes, 9% of 103 reviews are positive, with an average rating of 3.30/10.
 The website's critical consensus reads, "Dull and unfunny, Marmaduke offers family filmgoers little more than another round of talking animals and scatological humor."
 On Metacritic, the film has a score of 30 out of 100 based on 22 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film two out of four stars, and wrote in his review, "The moment I saw Marmaduke's big drooling lips moving, I knew I was in trouble."
 The Radio Times was quite positive, saying "it's all a tad contrived, but young and old alike will get something from it—even if the lip movements take a bit of getting used to."